Avian Influenza

 Avian Influenza (“Avian flu”) – What You Need to Know

-Please call Canadian Cooperative Wildlife Health Centre at 1-800-567-2033 to report the finding of sick or dead wild birds.
 It is very important that people avoid handling live or dead wild birds.
 If contact with wild birds is unavoidable, wear gloves or use a doubled plastic bag and avoid contact with blood, body fluids and feces.
-You should then wash your hands with soap and warm water.
+You should then thoroughly wash your hands with soap and warm water.

-- Fever , cough, sore throat , runny or stuffy nose
+- Fever, cough, sore throat, runny or stuffy nose

 - Muscle and/or body aches, headache, tiredness